-Solar parks sewage treatment plants
+Solar parks wastewater treatment plants

 Solar panels at 7 locations